marcinhlybin/ruby-programming/design-patterns-in-ruby/README.md

 # PART II: Patterns in Ruby

-- Chapter 03: Varying the algorithm with the template method
+- Chapter 03: Varying the algorithm with the Template method
-- Chapter 04: Replacing the algorithm with the strategy
+- Chapter 04: Replacing the algorithm with the Strategy
+- Chapter 05: Keeping up with the times with the Observer